- Best Practices for Grouping Wireframes in myBalsamiq

 Another, complementary idea is to use multiple projects, one per feature or section of a website.

 For example, in our own myBalsamiq site, we have projects that have to do with our wireframing editor (in red) and other projects related to myBalsamiq (in green).

 Using a consistent book design and naming scheme makes projects easy to find.

-This approach has the advantage of keeping the number of mockups inside each project smaller and thus more manageable, but has the downside of being potentially more expensive in the long run and a little harder to manage in terms of project members, as you will have to invite the appropriate project members to each feature-project.
+This approach has the advantage of keeping the number of wireframes inside each project smaller and thus more manageable, but has the downside of being potentially more expensive in the long run and a little harder to manage in terms of project members, as you will have to invite the appropriate project members to each feature-project.